seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 ## Program to an Interface, not implementation

 Let's refresh a classic definition:
-*objects in a program should be replaceable with inctances of their subtypes without altering the correctness of the program*.
+*objects in a program should be replaceable with instances of their subtypes without altering the correctness of the program*.

 In the world of PHP it often means *programming to interface*: when a class uses an implementation of an interface,